 Bok choy is just one of about 33 varieties of Chinese cabbage, belonging to the cruciferous vegetable family.
 It first came to the United States around the end of the 19th century by Chinese prospectors during the gold rush.
+Find it fresh in your grocery store’s produce section near the other lettuce and cabbage.

 Bok choy, also known as pak-choi, looks kind of like celery and Swiss chard, but has a mild flavor that makes it perfect to complement boldly flavored foods.
 The white, fleshy ribs also remain crisp and crunchy when cooked, lending a nice texture to soups and stir fries.
 When cooking, the leaves and the stems should be separated, since the stems will require a longer cooking time.